cristhosebyrasp/Intro_to_Django/week1/step1.md

 + Basic programming concepts
 + Using a text editor or IDE for work with code

-I will use PyCharm to create this project, but feel free to use other IDEs, such Visual Studio Code, or online options, such as Replit.

 # Course objectives

+I will use PyCharm to create to build a complete Django website app from scratch, but feel free to use other IDEs, such Visual Studio Code, or online options, such as Replit.

+During this course we will be using:

-+ To use Hypertext Markup Language (HTML)
++ Hypertext Markup Language (HTML)
-+ To use Cascading Style Sheets (CSS)
++ Cascading Style Sheets (CSS)
-+ To use JavaScript
++ JavaScript
-+ To use the Django framework
++ Django framework
-+ To use Python program language
++ Python program language
-+ To use sqlite3 database
++ Sqlite3 database
-+ To build a complete Django website app from scratch

 # Web development